Sidv005/Samsung-PD-Training/README.md

 - From above images we can observe that the slacks have significantly improved compared with the previous case without buffers.
 - To meet the slack we upsize/downsize the cell as per the requirement.

-The schematic of critical path fro setup violation is as follows:-
+The schematic of critical path fro setup violation is as follows:-<br>
 <img width="800" alt="4.gui_setup%26hold(violate)" src="https://github.com/Sidv005/Samsung-PD-Training/blob/dec2794113140a2ddf511b622515587b4b09e94f/day24/4.gui_setup%26hold(violate).png"><br>

 Now we will try to fix the violation by changing the drive strength of the cell.